 - X = Defunct.
 Usually when a server is taken out of system, it’s given a new name so that we can answer how many D/U/P servers are active in the system

-For example, for an application “Wallpaperify”, I need a landing page which will redirect to a facebook page.
+Lastly, to explain the system: For an application “Wallpaperify”, I need a landing page which will redirect to a facebook page.
 I am using a heroku dyno for it and using their php-buildpack to setup required softwares.
 Therefore, I named this slug as: SFO-DY-INDEX-01P.
 Explanation is as follows:

-- SFO → Deploying this to San Fransisco region so using the nearest airport code
+- SFO → Deploying this to San Francisco region so using the nearest airport code.
+Also,

-- DY → It’s a dyno prepared by heroku
+- DY → It’s a dyno prepared with standard parameters

 - INDEX → Default landing page

-- 01 → Numeric entry for similar focus group
+- 01 → Numeric entry for similar application

 - P → Production server